EOxServer/eoxserver/docs/sphinx/en/rfc/policies.rst

 solution completely.
 In this case the authors may withdraw the RFC and propose another one.

-An RFC shall be PENDING for at least 10 working days (in Austria) till a first vote can be held on it.
+An RFC shall be PENDING for at least two business days (in Austria) till a vote can be held on it (see :doc:`rfc0`).

 Withdrawal of RFCs
 ------------------